If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 When it comes time to get to the airport, take the amount of time the airline says to arrive at the airport early, and then go ahead and add an hour to that.

-So if it’s a domestic flight and they say 2 hours, add an hour.
+So if it’s a domestic flight and they say to be there 2 hours before takeoff, add an extra hour.

 If it’s 3 hours for an international flight, make it 4 hours.